New U.S. Travel Warnings as Coronavirus Death Toll Climbs to 106

-The U.S. State Department has issued a Level 4 advisory for Wuhan, China, meaning “no American” should travel there “while this virus continues to have impact,” Vice President Mike Pence said Monday, as authorities at the epicenter of the coronavirus outbreak battle to control the spread of the disease.
+The U.S. State Department has issued a Level 4 advisory for the locked down Chinese city of Wuhan, meaning “no American” should travel there “while this virus continues to have impact,” Vice President Mike Pence said Monday.
+He spoke as authorities at the epicenter of the coronavirus outbreak battle to control its spread.

 This is the highest travel level available to government authorities and is only issued in cases of extreme risk and danger.